graalvm/graalvm-demos/jmh/benchmark-binary-tree/README.md

 This demo shows how to run a Java Microbenchmark Harness (JMH) benchmark as a native executable.

-To build a native executable version of this application you need to run the native image tracing agent to supply the reflection config to the native iameg builder.
+To build a native executable version of this application you need to run the native image tracing agent to supply the reflection config to the native image builder.
 This has already been done for you to save time and the generated configuration can be found in, `src/main/resources/META-INF/native-image/`.

 > **NOTE** To generate the configuration yourself, you will need to ensure that the JMH `fork` parameter is set to 0,